In praise of the sage

 Aristotle here is stressing that the form of knowing is more important than the product.
 That a body of knowledge must be connected to human activity and the structure of the social world.

 In retrospect this is obvious.
-But perhaps less obvious is that these cultural constraints lies the guidance that lies in the structures that are handed to us.
+But perhaps less obvious is the great value that comes in the structure of the social world.
 Experiencing the world without direction on how would be absurd.
 How can we be expected to find the path to knowledge without being shown the way first?
 In that, we must be guided along the path using wisdom that has been set down before us.
 And thus:

 It is therefore not of small moment whether we are trained from childhood in one set of habits or another; on the contrary it is of very great, or rather of supreme, importance